 We have audited STERIS Corporation and subsidiaries' internal control over financial reporting as of March 31, 2015, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (2013 framework) (the COSO criteria).
 STERIS Corporation and subsidiaries' management is responsible for maintaining effective internal control over financial reporting, and for its assessment of the effectiveness of internal control over financial reporting included in the accompanying Management's Report on Internal Control Over Financial Reporting.
-Our responsibility is to express an opinion on STERIS Corporation and subsidiaries' internal control over financial reporting based on our audit.
+Our responsibility is to express an opinion on STERIS Corporation and subsidiaries' internal control over financial reporting and subsidiaries' internal control over financial reporting and subsidiaries' internal control over financial reporting.